MamaboloGtub/my-profile/README.md

 I am self starter who believes much in self-development,  identifying my skill gaps and searching tutorials that will help me.
 I am currently working on Java and springboot basics from Coursera and Udemy. courses completed can be seen on my LinkedIn under [licenses & certification](https://www.linkedin.com/in/tshepo-mamabolo-mahudu-7ab12333/details/certifications/).
 On my pinned repositories, I have chosen few repositories that I am actively working on and the forked repositories from either vueMastery free weekends or those that I am interested in.
-I am currently hands-on on many projects which are under [Java & Springboot](https://github.com/MamaboloGtub/java-and-spring-tut) Which I aim to learn thymeleaf (for legacy projects and Spring MVC), Java, Intellij, Docker, Docker-compose and other Devops related tutotrials.
+I am currently hands-on on many projects which are under [Java & Springboot](https://github.com/MamaboloGtub/java-and-spring-tut) Which I aim to learn thymeleaf (for legacy projects and Spring MVC), Java, nuxtjs, jenkins, CI/CD (github actions), Intellij, Docker, Docker-compose and other Devops related tutotrials.
 **I am willing to be part of any project***,  should you think/believe that I am a good fit please do reach out on my social media platforms or [myEmail](mailto:tmmmmadi@gmail.com)
 I am also working on perfecting my frontend skills especially Vuejs.  **Please reach out should you need me to be part of your github organisation**